Fastnet Lighthouse

-Fastnet Lighthouse is a 54 m lighthouse situated on the remote Fastnet Rock in the Atlantic Ocean.
-It is the most southerly point of Ireland and lies 6.5 km southwest of Cape Clear Island and 13 km from County Cork on the Irish mainland.
-The current lighthouse is the second to be built on the rock and is the tallest in Ireland.
+The Fastnet Lighthouse is a 54 m lighthouse situated on the remote Fastnet Rock in the eastern reaches of the Atlantic Ocean.
+It is the most southerly point of the island of Ireland, and lies 6.5 km south-west of Cape Clear Island and 13 km from County Cork on the mainland of the Republic of Ireland.
+The current lighthouse is the second to be built on the rock, and is the tallest in Ireland.